sawissac/react-mini-app/README.md

 ## How to update a todo list

-click search & Write a word that you want to change search, if u are done click undo.
+Click search & Write a word that you want to change search, if u are done click undo.